mekanoid/Stellplats/README.md

 It's an app for finding pitches for mobile homes in Sweden.

 ## Download
-Right now it is *not* possible to download this app in any other way that forking or downloading this source code and compile it in Eclipse or Android SDK.
-In time there will be an Android Market version too.
+You can download this application from [Android Market](http://bit.ly/stellplats) or by downloading this source code and compile it in Eclipse or Android SDK.

 ## Translations
 Right now the app only comes with english (default) and swedish translations.